LavaMoat/ipfs-registry/README.md

 ### Storage

-Storage for packages and pointers can be defined as an ordered set of layers.
+Storage for packages is defined as an ordered set of layers.

 You must define at least one layer; to define an IPFS layer specify an object with a `url` field that points to the node URL.